krillinai/KrillinAI/README.md

 ## 🚀 Quick Start
 ### Basic Steps
-1. Download the executable file that matches your device system from the release and place it in an empty folder.
+First, download the Release executable file that matches your device's system.
+Follow the instructions below to choose between the desktop or non-desktop version, then place the software in an empty folder.
+Running the program will generate some directories, so keeping it in an empty folder makes management easier.

+[For the desktop version (release files with "desktop" in the name), refer here]
+_The desktop version is newly released to address the difficulty beginners face in editing configuration files correctly.
+It still has some bugs and is being continuously updated._

+Double-click the file to start using it.

+[For the non-desktop version (release files without "desktop" in the name), refer here]
+_The non-desktop version is the original release, with more complex configuration but stable functionality.
+It is also suitable for server deployment, as it provides a web-based UI._

-2. Create a `config` folder inside the folder, then create a `config.toml` file in the `config` folder.
-Copy the content from the `config-example.toml` file in the source code's `config` directory into `config.toml` and fill in your configuration information accordingly.
+Create a `config` folder in the directory, then create a `config.toml` file inside it.
+Copy the contents of the `config-example.toml` file from the source code's `config` directory into your `config.toml` and fill in your configuration details.
+(If you want to use OpenAI models but don’t know how to get a key, you can join the group for free trial access.)

-3. Double-click the executable file to start the service.
+Double-click the executable or run it in the terminal to start the service.

-4. Open a browser and enter `http://127.0.0.1:8888` to start using it (replace 8888 with the port you configured in the `config.toml` file).
+Open your browser and enter http://127.0.0.1:8888 to begin using it.
+(Replace 8888 with the port number you specified in the config file.)

 ### To: macOS Users
+[For the desktop version, i.e., release files with "desktop" in the name, refer here]
+There is currently an issue with the packaging method for the desktop version.
+After downloading, try renaming the file to "KrillinAI" and then double-click to run.
+This problem is being fixed.

+[For the non-desktop version, i.e., release files without "desktop" in the name, refer here]
 This software is not signed, so after completing the file configuration in the "Basic Steps," you will need to manually trust the application on macOS.
 Follow these steps:
 1. Open the terminal and navigate to the directory where the executable file (assuming the file name is `KrillinAI_1.0.0_macOS_arm64`) is located.
 2. Execute the following commands in sequence: